BlueVelvetSackOfGoldPotatoes/restapi_textsummarizer/README.md

 # restapi_textsummarizer
-Flask app that produces text summarization
+Flask app that produces summaries of texts